-The National Employment Agency functioning under the Ministry of Work and Social Protection, offers through its local offices career guidance and counselling services for each unemployed person, including for young people.
+The National Employment Agency functioning under the Ministry of Labour and Social Solidarity, offers career guidance and counselling services for each unemployed person, including for young people.

 Career guidance and counselling services are also provided for young people in education and training.

 Public career guidance and counselling services targeting young people take place:

 - within the premises of local offices of the National Employment Agency, for young unemployed people through providing information regarding the available schemes: Youth Guarantee, career counselling, internship opportunities.

 - within the formal education institutions.
 The counsellor is an education specialist who plans and carries out counselling individual or group education aimed at adapting the pupil to specific problems in school environment; implements career education programs for the purpose of training competencies in the fields covered by the curricular area ‘Counselling and guidance’; organises programs extracurricular of vocational orientation; promotes and implements education programs for health care aimed at training and developing students' lifestyle management skills.

 - within the information and counselling centres organised by the youth centres, formally subordinated to the Ministry of Youth and Sports and currently under the Ministry of Family, Youth and Equal Opportunities, if qualified staff is employed by these county offices for counselling youth on career.